rantecki/docpad-plugin-tagging/README.md

 Here `count` is the number of occurences of the tag, and `maxCount` is the count of the tag with the highest number of occurrences.

+## History
+You can discover the history inside the `History.md` file

 ## License
 Licensed under the incredibly [permissive](http://en.wikipedia.org/wiki/Permissive_free_software_licence) [MIT License](http://creativecommons.org/licenses/MIT/)
 <br/>Copyright &copy; 2013 [Richard Antecki](http://richard.antecki.id.au)